Mark Kozelek: Acting

-Kozelek has also dabbled in acting.
+Kozelek has also acted.
 Friend and director Cameron Crowe cast him in his film Almost Famous (2000) as Larry Fellows (the bass player in Stillwater) and in Vanilla Sky (2001) as a clubgoer who mocks Tom Cruise's character.
 In 2005, he appeared in Steve Martin's film Shopgirl, playing a musician who befriends and mentors Jason Schwartzman's character.
 Kozelek also performed "Lily and Parrots" (a Sun Kil Moon song) live in the film.

 Kozelek appears as himself, and contributed to the soundtrack to Paolo Sorrentino's 2015 film, Youth.